to view an animated version of this procedure.

 This procedure is most often done in a hospital setting.
 It may be possible to leave the hospital on the day of the procedure.
 Some patients may need to stay in the hospital for up to two days.
 Talk to your doctor about what is right for you.

 You will be monitored for any negative reactions to anesthesia or other complications.After you are fully awake, alert, and stable, you may be able to leave.
-An adult should accompany you and drive you home.
+Arrange for a ride home from the hospital.